Young Investigator Research Grant

 Use of Funds:

-The funds are to be used to facilitate basic or applied research by a young investigator in the field of pediatric pathology.
+The funds are to be used to facilitate basic or applied research by a young investigator in the field of pediatric and perinatal pathology.
 Research into any aspect of pediatric disease will be considered, including morphological, biochemical, behavioral, physiological, genetic, and epidemiological studies.
 Appropriate expenditures include capital equipment, reagents and supplies, research-related travel, salary supplementation, service costs (e.g., electron microscopy, histology), and animal care costs.
 Indirect costs are not allowed.

 Eligibility: